Do you help look after someone

 Our trained befrienders are here for you.

 Befrienders are friendly and non-judgmental, ready to listen and help.
-This service is an opportunity for you to have a regular check in with a matched volunteer to talk about anything on your mind.
+This service is an opportunity for you to regularly check in with a matched volunteer to discuss anything on your mind.
 Befrienders can help you achieve personal goals, source local activities and help navigate services.
-They can also support you to build confidence and skills or just give you the time to be heard.
+They can also support you to build confidence and skills or give you the time to be heard.

 carers stories